Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 When writing list posts, it’s important to provide numbering for each item on the list and to include the total in the title – specifically, odd numbers.

 i).
 The science behind odd numbers: The Guardian conducted a survey with 44,000 respondents to find out people’s preference for even and odd numbers and particularly the number seven.
 The findings revealed that seven is perceived as clever, cheery and maybe even divine.
 This sheds some light on how the human brain works — and not just in Western countries, either.
 In China, odd numbers belong to heaven.
+Content marketing gets rewarded with lots of organic search traffic.

 “Good luck lies in odd numbers.